David-Hien/Unit-3/Project.md

 ***Python***

-I chose Python as the programming language for the following reasons.
+I choose Python as the programming language for the following reasons.
 Firstly, Python is widely used in various areas thanks to it simple syntax and focus on natural language, making it beginner friendly at the same time not losing much versitility.
 According to Stackoverflow blog by David Robinson<sup>[[1]](https://stackoverflow.blog/2017/09/06/incredible-growth-python/)</sup>, Python is the fastest growing programming language, and is predicted to be the most in-demand language in 2020, which was proven to be true - according to PYPL PopularitY of Programming Language<sup>[[2]](https://pypl.github.io/PYPL.html)</sup>, Python ranked first with the most tutorial video views on Google.
 Also, because I'm familiar with this language, the process of developing this product will be more efficient.
 Secondly, Python supports OOP (Object-oriented programming).
 For this application, I believe it is more effective to approach using OOP, because it makes it much easier to navigate and understand the code, which means easy to locate errors, high code-reusability, and other developers - who might work on the project after you - won't have a hard time.

 ***Kivymd Library***